Skip to main content

 • a clone of the Daikoku code repository (git clone git@github.com:MAIF/daikoku.git)

-2) Start PostgreSQL in Docker
+2) Start dependencies in Docker

 Default connection info